GandhiCloudLab/envizi-integration-hub-doc/readme.md

 docker logs my-e-int-hub
 ```

-## 4. Update the Configuration settings in the Hub
+## 4. Update Configuration settings in the App

 The above prepared `envizi-config.json` config file content would be displayed here in app.
 The properties can be further updated here if required.